An update on Dalmatian vintages

-Daniel Pedisich and I had to scramble to meet up for a tasting of the wines he imports which in addition to my previous tasting in NYC will all go in to the update for Vinologue.
-NYC is not the easiest place to get a hold of people on a tight timeline as everyone has a lot of things going on, as opposed to San Francisco, where no one really has anything going on, but wants to schedule meetings a month out to give the illusion otherwise.
+We had to scramble with Daniel Pedisich to meet up for a tasting of the wines he imports which in addition to our previous tasting in NYC will all go in to the update for Vinologue Dalmatia.
+NYC is not the easiest place to get a hold of people on a tight timeline as everyone has a lot of things going on.

-But, the day before I left, Daniel and I managed to meet in the Upper East Side in the evening.
-He had thoughtfully managed to pick up a pile of čevapi from Astoria which made of for my third delicious meal of them in this one week trip.
-He, Elia, and I sat out on the balcony going through a great number of the wines in his portfolio.
+But, the day before we left, Daniel managed to meet us in the Upper East Side in the evening.
+He had thoughtfully managed to pick up a pile of čevapi from Astoria which made for our third delicious meal of them in this one week trip.
+We sat out on the balcony going through a great number of the wines in his portfolio on what ended up being a very warm night in NYC’s early attempt at spring.

-While I’ll write up longer reviews in the book, it was great to get a taste of Bibich’s Riserva and Grenache again, which are now called the R6 and G6 due to some of the most idiotic naming issues I’ve ever heard of which are out of Alen’s control at the moment.
-The Riserva especially continues to be a solid, well-structured red with blackberry tones to it and just the right amount of acidity to be really good with most any meal.
+While we’ll write up longer reviews in the guide, it was great to get a taste of Bibich’s Riserva and Grenache again, which are now called the R6 and G6 due to some of the most idiotic naming issues we’ve ever heard of that are out of Alen’s control at the moment.
+The Riserva continues to be an especially solid, well-structured red with blackberry tones to it and just the right amount of acidity to be really good with most any meal.

-We also tasted wines that didn’t exist in the country on my last trip, namely a Malvasia (not to be confused with Malvazija which is the same as the Italian grape) from Karaman.
-While similar to others I’ve had from Konavle in overall qualities, its finish is one of the best with just a light, pleasant “waft” in your mouth before clearing out.
+We also tasted wines that didn’t exist in the country on our last trip, namely a Malvasia (not to be confused with Malvazija which is possibly the same as the Italian grape although in Istria) from Karaman.
+While similar to others we’ve had from Konavle in overall qualities, its finish is one of the best with just a light, pleasant “waft” in your mouth before clearing out.